 The best ghost stories for Christmas have a few details in common, even if they don’t take place during the holidays.
-They possesses a convivial sense that you’re part of crowd, gathering close to the fire to hear a scary story that just may be real.
+They possess such a convivial sense that you feel a part of the crowd, gathering close to the fire to hear a scary story that just may be real.
 Such ghost stories remind listeners that they’re inside someplace warm, while hinting at the limitless dark that presses in from outside.

 The tales I’ve gathered for you today date from a little after the true Victorian period, but all of them are in the public domain and available to read for free online.
-You can peruse them yourself this holiday season—or, if you’re of an eerie mind, you can revive the grand tradition of holiday ghost stories and read them aloud to family and friends when the evening grows dark.
+You can peruse them yourself this holiday season—or, if you’re feeling whimsical, you can revive the grand tradition of holiday ghost stories and read them aloud to family and friends when the evening grows dark.